KidPudel/Iggy-s-Vault/gamedev/unity/Communication Patterns in Unity.md

 ## The Problem

 Objects need to talk to each other.
 Options range from tight coupling (direct references) to loose coupling (events).
-No single answer â€” pick based on relationship.
+No single answer pick based on relationship.

 ---